dbullendsl/hvac-comfort-start/docs/ARCHITECTURE.md

 Key goals:

 - Eliminate fixed offsets and guesswork
 - Learn from real heating cycles
 - Remain stable across days (no oscillation)
 - Survive restarts and configuration changes
 - Prefer slight earliness over lateness
 - Remain thermostat-agnostic at the Home Assistant layer

 ---

-## Thermostat & HVAC Compatibility

-HVAC Comfort Start is **thermostat-agnostic**.

-It works with any Home Assistant–integrated thermostat that exposes a standard `climate` entity and supports:

-- `climate.set_temperature`
-- `climate.set_hvac_mode` (at minimum `heat`; optionally `heat_cool`)
-- a readable indoor temperature (either via the climate entity or a separate sensor)

-Because all control occurs at the Home Assistant abstraction layer, the underlying HVAC system may be:

-- gas / propane / oil furnaces (including modulating systems)
-- electric baseboard or radiant panels
-- hydronic radiant systems
-- heat pumps (heating path supported in RC1)

----

 ## High-Level Architecture

-The system is divided into three independent but coordinated layers:
+Each layer has a single responsibility and minimal coupling to the others.

 ```
 +-------------------+